-It’s true, kindergarten isn’t the way you may remember it.
-Academically, kindergarten is the new first grade.
+It’s true, Year 1 isn’t the way you may remember it.
 However, the main goals remain: to promote a lifelong love of learning and develop well-rounded individuals.

-After six years of meeting new kindergarteners and their parents, I thought I’d share some of the things that will help parents survive the first day—and the first year—of school:
+After six years of meeting new Year 1 children and their parents, I thought I’d share some of the things that will help parents survive the first day—and the first year—of school:

 1. On the first day of school, be strong.
 Show that you’re comfortable with your child starting school, and he’ll feel more at ease.
 Don’t linger in the classroom.
 Give him a quick hug and kiss at the door and allow the teacher to show him to his seat and get started on the first activity.
 Even if your child is crying, the teacher is prepared to deal with first-day jitters and your child will calm down and adjust better the sooner you leave.

-3. Children come to kindergarten at many different levels, so don’t worry if your child hasn’t mastered all his letters and sounds, or counting to 30.
+3. Children come to Year 1 at many different levels, so don’t worry if your child hasn’t mastered all his letters and sounds, or counting to 30.
 Those skills will be practiced and mastered throughout the school year.
 You can help by continuing to reinforce them at home.

 4. Read ALL the notes, newsletters and flyers that are sent home.
 Your child’s teacher puts a lot of time into preparing them and they will answer many of your questions.

 5. If your child is having difficulty with another child in the class, talk it over with the teacher before confronting the other parent.
 The teacher knows both children and understands their classroom dynamic and may have a solution to try first.

 6. If possible, volunteer at the school or in the classroom.
 If your schedule doesn’t permit that, ask the teacher if there’s anything you can do at home to help her out.
 Parents have helped me with anything from creating a new bulletin board to painting background scenes for an upcoming play.